cloudevents/spec/primer.md

 that is not intended for that purpose should instead be placed within the event (the `data` attribute) itself.

+Additionally, it is assumed that the metadata needed by the transport layer to deliver the message to the target system is handled entirely by the transport and therefore is not included within the CloudEvents attributes.
+See the [Non-Goals](#non-goals) section for more details.

 Along with the definition of these attributes, there will also be specifications of how to serialize the event in different formats (e.g. JSON) and transports (e.g. HTTP, AMQP, Kafka).